theunicornguild/BrewIt/04_coffee_calculator/03_javascript_3_amount_calculator.md

 export default CupSize;
 ```

-Going back to to the `AmountCalculator` the last thing we need to do here is pass the grams and water value to **BrewingMethodDetails** so it will change based on the user's choices. so this will be the finished code.
+Going back to to the `AmountCalculator` component the last thing we need to do here is pass the `grams` and `water` value to **BrewingMethodDetails** so it will change based on the user's choices. so this will be the finished code.

+**src/Components/AmountCalculator/index.js**
 ```
 import React, { useState } from "react";